Dan Dickau

 Daniel David Dickau (born September 16, 1978) is an American former professional basketball player who currently works as an on-air broadcaster for ESPN, the Pac-12 Network, CBS Sports Network, Fox Sports and Westwood One.
 He is also a co-host of the Dickau and Slim Show on Spokane's 700 ESPN with Sean "Slim" Widmer.

 Early life and college

 Born in Portland, Oregon, Dickau graduated from Prairie High School in nearby Brush Prairie, Washington.
 He enrolled at the University of Washington in Seattle in 1997 and played for the Huskies under head coach Bob Bender.
 Dickau fractured his heel 13 games into the 1998–99 season and announced his decision to transfer in April.

 He enrolled at Gonzaga University in Spokane and sat out the 1999–2000 season as a transfer, a de facto redshirt year.
 He was a standout point guard for the Bulldogs for two seasons under head coach Mark Few, named a first team All-American his senior year in 2002.

 NBA career

 Player

-Dickau was selected in the first round of the 2002 NBA draft by the Sacramento Kings, the 28th overall pick.
-He was traded eight times and wore various jersey numbers in his six-year NBA career:
+Dickau played six years in the NBA.
+His relatively short NBA stint was due to a combination of severe injuries and his "pass-first" playing style.
+He was selected in the first round of the 2002 NBA draft by the Sacramento Kings, the 28th overall pick.
+He was traded eight times during his six-year NBA career: